 It’s National Electrical Safety Month!
 Every May, the Electrical Safety Foundation International (ESFI) organization pushes the initiative to reduce the amount of electrical-related incidents.
-According to the National Institutes of Health (NIH), there are approximately 1,000 fatalities annually in the United States from electrical injuries.
-While many efforts to spread awareness have focused on electrical safety in the home, school, and workplace, spreading information about electrical safety tips on the job site is just as essential.
+According to the National Institutes of Health (NIH), there are approximately 1,000 electrical injuries annually in the United States.
+While many efforts to spread awareness have focused on electrical safety in the home, school, and workplace, spreading information about electrical jobsite safety tips is just as essential.

 As a professional in the electrical trade, the dos and don’ts of handling dangerous equipment may come instinctively.
-But whether you’re an apprentice or a seasoned pro, it’s always a perfect time for a quick refresher on some electrical safety tips to keep in mind on the jobsite.
+But whether you’re an apprentice or a seasoned pro, it’s always a perfect time for a quick refresher on some electrical jobsite safety tips to keep in mind.

 1. Wear the right equipment

 When it comes to electrical safety, it’s good to start off with the basics.
 Durable hard hats and electrical personal protective equipment (PPE) are quintessential accessories when working on the jobsite.
-Hard hats from brands you know and trust, like F4P, Milwaukee Tool, and Klein Tools, provide head protection capabilities for optimal safety, comfort, and fit when working on power lines and other high-risk areas.
+Hard hats from brands you know and trust, like F4P and Klein Tools, provide head protection capabilities for optimal safety, comfort, and fit when working on power lines and other high-risk areas.

 Electrical PPE gear also includes lockout-tagout tags, arc flash protection for electrical explosions and malfunctions, electrical safety matting for added protection when working around live wires and parts, safety glasses for eye protection, electrical safety gloves to protect your hands, and more.